 The Group has several lease contracts with extension options exercisable by the Group up to 180 days before the end of the non-cancellable contract period.
 These extension options are exercisable by the Group and not by the lessors.
 The extension options are used by the Group to provide operation flexibility in terms of managing the assets used in the Group's operation.
-As at 31 March 2022, the Group is not reasonably certain that they will exercise these extension options.
-Potential future undiscounted lease payments not included in the reasonably certain lease term, and hence not included in lease liabilities, total \$\$1,919,000 (2021: \$\$1,013,000).
+As at 31 March 2024, the Group is not reasonably certain that they will exercise these extension options.
+Hence, did not include the extension period in the lease term.
+Potential future undiscounted lease payments not included in lease liabilities, total \$\$8,985,000 (2023: \$\$1,919,000).